f4rsh/kiskadee/doc/development.rst

 Kiskadee database migration tool(alembic) get its database configuration from a environment variable named DATABASE_TYPE.
-If this variable is not defined, then it will assume its running on a developemnt environment, but for others environments such as test, homologation or production be sure to set which one are being used.
+If this variable is not defined, then it will assume its running on a development environment, but for others environments such as test, homologation or production be sure to set which one are being used.